- Exhibition Procedures

 To learn more about the resources and services offered by the VRC, explore the links to your left

-In support of teaching, the VRC adds images to our collection upon Art and Art History faculty and graduate teacher request.
-We scan from printed materials and slides, and also purchase from vendors.
+The VRC adds images to our collection upon Art and Art History faculty and graduate teacher request in support of teaching, and upon faculty request in support of scholarship and publishing.
+We scan from printed materials and slides, and also license from vendors.
 We catalog these images for immediate access in our database and archive them for future use.
-Before ordering images the VRC encourages instructors to first check the VRC’s image collection, ARTstor, and the Scholars Resource Web site to see if they are already available.
+Before ordering images the VRC encourages instructors to first check the VRC’s collection, Artstor, and the Scholars Resource Web site to see if they are already available.

 REQUESTING VRC IMAGE SCANNING

 The VRC scans images from published sources under the fair use provision of copyright law, provided that the request meets fair use criteria.
 If an image is reasonably available commercially, the VRC cannot scan it but will purchase it for our collection (see “Ordering vendor images” below).